Turn your used vehicle into handsome money by following these 5 simple steps.

 Appearances are essential in advertising, and it’s worth taking time to make sure that the car is spick and span, even spending a little bit of money on getting it professionally cleaned or valeted.
 Make sure your photos are useful as they can be, there are some very poorly taken photos out there, either too far away, also close up, no interior shots, poorly lit etc.

 Think about what you’d like to see when buying a car yourself, Also, in the same way, you paint a house neutral colours when selling it, keep the car as clear and uncluttered as possible, so buyers can more easily imagine it being theirs.
+This means making sure that it is clean on the inside and the outside.
+If there are bumps in the bodywork, you should get them tidied up before you try to sell.
+Having a car wrap on your car can make it more valuable as the paint underneath has been protected and if there is any damage, the wrap has probably taken the damage instead of the paint.

 Have the vehicle registration documents, MOT History and service history to hand to make potential buyers as confident as possible that they’re getting good, and more importantly, safe deal.